-Translate Text In Python — 2 Different Ways & Tutorial To Get Started
+How To Translate Text In Python [Best 2 Ways APIs & Libraries]

-This guide covers how to translate text in python.
-Machine translation is a prominent natural language processing (NLP) application and one that is not very straightforward.
+This guide covers how to translate text in Python.
+Machine translation is a prominent natural language processing (NLP) application that is not very straightforward.

 We start by covering what is text translation.
 The advantages/disadvantages of text translation and the most common use cases.
 There are two main ways of implementing text translation in Python.
 We discuss both methods and provide code examples to help you get started.